hunterchen7/hunterchen7/README.md

 ### Hello there!👋

 My name is Hunter.
-I'm a 3rd year CS student @ Western University in London, ON, Canada
+I'm a CS undergrad @ Western University.

 I like working on cool stuff.
 Currently learning Rust :crab:.